Tag Archives: The Beatles

 Caine is one of those actors whose particular brand of charisma sometimes makes me forget that I’m really glad I didn’t grow up in the 50s and 60s.
 Young Mr. Caine was just that cool.

-I like this trailer; filled with images of an interesting time in history.
-It also reminds me that the struggle for representation is forever.
+I like this trailer, filled with images of an interesting time in history.
+It also reminds me that the struggle for representation is forever, as sad as that sounds and is.

 My Generation Release Dates